emarcey/cicerone/glossary/brewing/terms.clean.md

 	-  pressurized steam: majority of modern kettles
 		-  steam flows through jacked on bottom, sides, and calandria
 		-  rapid and intense heating

+# Kettle Souring
+-  the process of performing a lactic acid fermentation in the boil kettle after lautering but prior to boiling, in order to produce souring acids in a beer that will later be fairly hoppy
+-  hop bitterness inhibits Lactobacillus and Pediococcus, so if anything other than a lightly bittered beer is desired, this process is necessary

 # Kilning
 -  final stage of malting process, where germinated green malt is dried and toasted